Justice Department opens probe into Silicon Valley Bank after its sudden collapse

 Although officials said the plan to rescue the bank did not include taxpayer money, and did not help the bank's management or investors, experts have called the intervention a bailout.

-Silicon Valley Bank, which was highly concentrated in the tech start up and venture capital world, had for nearly four decades been a centerpiece of the venture-backed startup economy.
+Silicon Valley Bank, which was highly concentrated in the tech start up and venture capital world, had for some four decades been a centerpiece of the venture-backed startup economy.

 The demise of the bank has sent shock waves across the tech sector; startups who were facing financial challenges before the bank's failure are now bracing for them to be exacerbated.